mattwarkentin/openmpp/README.md

     OPENMPP_LOCAL_URL=http://localhost:XXXX

-Where `XXXX` is the four digits corresponding to your specific local host address.
-If you aren’t sure of your host address, you may contact the OpenM++ administrator to retrieve this information.
+Where `XXXX` is the four digits corresponding to your specific local host address (typically 4040 is used).
+The local host address is shown when starting the OpenM++ web service in the terminal

+This package also provides the ability to remotely connect to OpenM++ using JWT tokens.
 For an API running remotely, set the following environment variables in your `.Renviron` file:

     OPENMPP_REMOTE_URL=...
     OPENMPP_REMOTE_USER=...
     OPENMPP_REMOTE_PWD=...

+If you aren’t sure of your remote URL or your username/password, you may contact your OpenM++ administrator to retrieve this information.
 Note that the URL, user name, and password should be kept confidential and not committed into version control (e.g., git).

 Once the environment variables are set, users may register a local or remote API connection in their R scripts.